microsoft/finops-toolkit/docs-wiki/Roadmap.md

 - **End-to-end FinOps**<br>
   Expand the FinOps toolkit to encapsulate everything organizations need to learn and implement FinOps through Microsoft products, solutions, and services.<br>&nbsp;
 - **Solidify the foundation**<br>
-  Flesh out the infrastructure needed to unblock key design principles of FinOps hubs.
-Specifically, scalability and extensibility to enable larger datasets and optional or custom capabilities.<br>&nbsp;
+  Flesh out the infrastructure needed to scale open-source contributions and unblock key design principles of tools and resources within the toolkit, like DevOps automation and extensibility to streamline the contributor and release workflows and native support for optional or custom functionality.<br>&nbsp;
 - **Enable the community**<br>
   Expand and evolve the help and support resources and options available for the broader community of contributors and consumers.<br>&nbsp;
 - **Community-driven evolution**<br>